parsareal/parsareal.github.io/_pages/cv.md

 Publications
 ======
-* P.Kavehzadeh, MM.Abdollahpour, and S.Momtazi, "A Comparative Study on Contextualized Embedding on Text Chunking", Natural Language Engineering (CAMBRIDGE).
+* P.Kavehzadeh, MM.Abdollahpour, and S.Momtazi, "A Comparative Study on Contextualized Embedding on Text Chunking", IEEE/ACM transactions on audio, speech, and language processing.
 (Submitted)

 * P.Kavehzadeh, MM.Abdollahpour, and S.Momtazi, "Employing Deep Trasnformer-based Models For Persian Text Chunking", The ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP).
 (Preparing)